ISISComputingGroup/ibex_developers_manual/Eclipse-4-migration-notes.md

 1. Synchronize `ibex.product` (in `...e4.client.product`)
 1. Open IBEX
 1. Check the new perspective scales appropriately and change the layout accordingly if needed
-1. If you want your perspective to be invisible toggle the visible checkbox

 # The compatibility layer and preliminary migration